 The health care sector is massive.
-According to Statista, nearly $2.5 trillion is spent on health care in the United States every year.
-According to the Bureau of Economic Analysis, the entire U.S. gross domestic product (GDP) for 2019 came in at $21.43 trillion, meaning the health care industry accounts for more than 10% of GDP.
+According to Statista, more than $2.6 trillion is spent on health care in the United States every year.
+According to the Bureau of Economic Analysis, the entire U.S. gross domestic product (GDP) for 2020 came in at $20.93 trillion, meaning the health care industry accounts for more than 10% of GDP.

 Like any other sector, to achieve the goal of generating growth in the health care sector, you’ll need to make educated decisions and pick the right stocks at the right times.

 Below are a few stocks I believe represent some of the largest opportunities in the health care sector today.

 If you live in the United States, you’re probably familiar with CVS.
 It’s one of the largest pharmacy chains in the world, with close to 10,000 locations across the U.S. In fact, more than 70% of Americans live within three miles of a CVS location, and the company employs more than 36,000 pharmacists, physicians’ assistants, and nurse practitioners.

 There’s no arguing about the sheer scale of the company.

 The company’s first-quarter financial results showed just how strong CVS is:

 - Earnings Per Share: During the quarter, analysts forecast that CVS would generate earnings per share (EPS) of $1.80.
 The company blew that figure away, actually reporting EPS of $2.04, coming in more than 11% ahead of what analysts expected.

 - Revenue: During the quarter, the company generated $69.1 billion, beating analyst expectations by about $750 million.
 Moreover, the figure showed a staggering growth rate of 3.5% year over year.